 is a museum and you're not President.
 I have been fortunate to

 travel around the world.
-Australia is the only continent I haven't

 The thing of which I am most proud in my life is my daughter, Alexis, whom I raised as a single parent.
 She works for CBS in Boston where she graduated from Boston University.
 We are best friends and I truly feel blessed to have shared the life of such a remarkable person.
 She has my love for travel and feels that a jet plane is public transportation.